tink-crypto/tink/objc/README.md

 ## Getting Started

-Please check the [Obj-C HOWTO](../g3doc/OBJC-HOWTO.md) to get started with Tink.
+Please check the [Objective-C HOWTO](../docs/OBJC-HOWTO.md) to get started with Tink.